Ignacy Łukasiewicz: Career as chemist

 On 15 August 1848 he was employed at one of the biggest and best pharmacies in Austrian Galicia (so-called "Austrian Poland"); the Golden Star (Pod Złotą Gwiazdą) Pharmacy in Lviv, modern-day Ukraine, owned by Piotr Mikolasch.
 In 1850, a handheld pharmaceutical almanac and a precious document entitled manuskrypt, the joint work of Mikolasch and Łukasiewicz was published.
 Because of this achievement, the authorities granted him a permit to continue pharmaceutical studies at the Royal Jagiellonian University in Kraków.
 After several years of studies, financed mostly by Mikolasch, he passed all his university examinations except for that in pharmacognosy, which prevented him from graduating.
 Finally on 30 July 1852 Łukasiewicz graduated from the pharmacy department at the University of Vienna, where he earned a master's degree in pharmaceutics.
-As soon as he returned to the pharmacy of Piotr Mikolasch in Lviv he began a new phase of his life devoted to the studies of exploiting paraffin.
+As soon as he returned to the pharmacy of Piotr Mikolasch in Lwów he began a new phase of his life devoted to the studies of exploiting kerosene.

 Petroleum industry and oil lamp

 While oil was known to exist for a long time in the Subcarpathian-Galician region, it was more commonly used as an animal drug and lubricant, but Łukasiewicz, John Zeh and Mikolasch were the first to distill the liquid in Galicia and in the world and were able to exploit it for lighting and create a brand new industry.
 In autumn of 1852 Łukasiewicz, Mikolasch and his colleague John Zeh analyzed the oil, which was provided in a few barrels by traders from the town of Drohobych.
 After pharmaceutical methods and processes the purified oil was obtained and sold in the local pharmacies, but the orders were small due to high prices.
 In early 1854 Łukasiewicz moved to Gorlice, where he continued his work.
 He set up many companies together with entrepreneurs and landowners.
 That same year, he opened the world's first oil "mine" at Bóbrka, near Krosno (still operational as of 2020).
-At the same time Łukasiewicz continued his work on paraffin lamps.
-Later that year, he set up the first paraffin street lamp in Gorlice's Zawodzie district.
+At the same time Łukasiewicz continued his work on kerosene lamps.
+Later that year, he set up the first kerosene street lamp in Gorlice's Zawodzie district.
 In subsequent years he opened several other oil wells, each as a joint venture with local merchants and businessmen.
 In 1856 in Ulaszowice, near Jasło, he opened an "oil distillery" — the world's first industrial oil refinery.
-As demand for paraffin was still low, the plant initially produced mostly artificial asphalt, machine oil, and lubricants.
+As demand for kerosene was still low, the plant initially produced mostly artificial asphalt, machine oil, and lubricants.
 The refinery was destroyed in an 1859 fire, but was rebuilt at Polanka, near Krosno, the following year.